Reading time: 12 minutes

 So, take cash (or a card with a limited amount) with you when you go shopping.

-7. Never Get A Debt You Can’t Pay.
+7. Never Get Into A Debt You Can’t Pay.

 The ‘Money To Survive’ Argument

-When talking about money and happiness, what most people reduce the argument to is: you can’t put food on the table, pay your rent, or afford healthcare, without money.
+When talking about money and happiness, most people reduce the argument to: you can’t put food on the table, pay your rent, or afford healthcare, without money.

 Those are the most basic survival uses of money, but that is not all we need to thrive.

-Since happiness is a state of mind, pursuing happiness through means of money can only make us unhappy.
+Pursuing happiness, whether through means of money or otherwise, can actually make us unhappy.

 More Shopping Does Not Assure More Happiness

-However, there is a catch.
-Money can help afford admission into better schools, more rewarding careers, and safer residential localities, but it does not provide as much happiness as people believe.
+But there is a catch.
+Money does not provide as much happiness as we like to believe.

-Once you reach that point, money stops giving you more happiness, a point called the happiness plateau.
+That point, where money stops giving you more happiness, is called the happiness plateau.

 There’s another side to it: When we have more money, we want to buy more than we can live without.
 We give in to impulsive buying and enter overconsumption mode.